arturo-lang/aguila/README.md

 ### Installation

-To install local, first you have to have installed the latest version of [Arturo](https://github.com/arturo-lang/arturo).
+To install locally, first you have to have installed the latest version of [Arturo](https://github.com/arturo-lang/arturo).

 Then, just clone this repo and simply go to the folder via your terminal.